Instructions to authors

 4) A list of four Reviewers (name, e-mail, expertise), according to the Cover Letter instructions

 Start new submission, following the instructions.
-See that help is available in a link at the top-right (Help).
+See that help is available in a link (Resources).

 Remember that you will not be able to complete the submission without all items above.
 Doubts?
 Write to email@example.com after reading carefully all instructions.